-2024-2025 UNACCOMPANIED HOMELESS YOUTH VERIFICATION FORM
+2025-2026 UNACCOMPANIED HOMELESS YOUTH VERIFICATION FORM

-The student identified below indicated on his/her Free Application for Federal Student Aid (FAFSA) that at some point on or after July 1, 2023, he/she was an unaccompanied youth, homeless or at risk of being homeless.
+The student identified below indicated on his/her Free Application for Federal Student Aid (FAFSA) that at some point on or after July 1, 2024, he/she was an unaccompanied youth, homeless or at risk of being homeless.
 Please complete the agency section of the form.

 STUDENTS - COMPLETE THIS SECTION

 Student Name (print): Student ID:

 Current Mailing Address - Student:

-Student: Return this form with any relevant supporting do Community College. cumentation to the Office of Financial Aid at Brookdale
+Student: Return this form with any relevant supporting documentary College. cumentation to the Office of Financial Aid at Brookdale

 AGENCY - COMPLETE THIS SECTION I am providing this letter of verification as a (check one, a information): nd then provide name, phone number, and other contact

 McKinney-Vento School District Liaison

 Director or Designee of a HUD Funded Shelter

 Director or Designee of a RHYA Funded Shelter

 Name (print):

 Organization / School:

 Address:

 Phone:

-Per the College Cost Reduction and Access Act (Public Lastudent's living situation.
-No further verification by a colleadditional questions or more information is needed about the I hereby confirm that: ege Financial Aid Administrator is necessary.
-If there are this student, please contact me at the number listed above
+Per the College Cost Reduction and Access Act (Public La student's living situation.
+No further verification by a colle additional questions or more information is needed about the I hereby confirm that: ege Financial Aid Administrator is necessary.
+If there are this student, please contact me at the number listed above.

 Check one: Student Name (print)

-[] Can be certified as being an "Unaccompanied homeless youth" after July 1, 2023. [] Can be certified as an "unaccompanied, self- supporting youth at risk of homelessness" after
+[] Can be certified as being an "Unaccompanied homeless youth" after July 1, 2024.
+This means that, after July 1, 2024, student was living in a homeless situation, as defined by Section 725 of the McKinney-Vento Act and was not in the physical custody of a parent or guardian. [] Can be certified as an "unaccompanied, self-supporting youth at risk of homelessness" after July 1, 2024.
+This means that, after July 1, 2024, student was not in the physical custody of a parent or guardian, was able to provide for his/her own living expenses entirely on his/her own, and is at risk of losing his/her housing